 These 5 aspects are essential if you want to have a mobile-friendly website that is fully compatible with the mobile-first world we’re living in.
 Hopefully, some of the examples I shared have given you the inspiration to reinvent your mobile website.

 You probably get at least half of your traffic from mobile.
-If you do not optimize for your mobile users, not only are you behind the curve but you’re also missing out on chances to get more traffic.
+If you do not optimize your website for your mobile users, not only are you behind the curve but you’re also missing out on chances to get more traffic.
 So jump on the bandwagon now and offer your users that great mobile experience they’re looking for.
 Just remember, no matter what device they’re using, always maintain a seamless look and feel throughout your website.